mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 The cause is that the CDN simply hasn't seen the files that the user is requesting yet.
 If you request a file from a CDN and the CDN doesn't have a copy of the file, it needs to pause the request, visit your server, wait for a response, then forward it on to the user.
 Until all of the servers in all of the applicable data centers at your CDN have seen all of your files, you'll notice some poor response times.

 Another common pitfall is a CDN over-selling its service.
 When you use a CDN, your content is hosted on the same servers that host content for thousands of the CDN's other customers.
 If one of the CDN's other customers is experiencing a DoS attack, the speed of your website could be negatively impacted.
 Be sure to thoroughly research all of your options before you commit to any CDN.

-> Snake oil makes you feel great until you need to hit the commode

 Cost can be another pitfall with a CDN.
 Before choosing a CDN, model your expected costs based on your own data.
 Consider how much it will cost to be a customer with historical data, and also project figures accounting for future growth.
 Also be sure to compare this with the cost of bandwidth on your current host (if any) to account for potential savings.
 On some platforms, like Linode or Microsoft Azure, large amounts of bandwidth can be far more expensive than using a CDN to transfer the same content.